 Now, some pitfalls and things to be aware of, and beware of:

 Winter vs summer: The two are radically different here.
-Summers are generally busy and lively in most villages, winters can be quiet and serene in some locations, and in other villages can border on "dead."
+Summers are generally busy and lively in most villages, winters can be quiet and serene in some locations, but some mainly touristic villages can border on "dead."
 As noted above, we will not let you be misled in this respect.
 You need to be fully aware of how things change in the winter in your village of choice.

 Utilities, primarily electricity and water: Some building plots with the most amazing views can be far from these services and the cost of bringing them to the boundary can be quite high.
 We will show you exactly where these services are as well as get an estimate for the cost and time required to bring the services to the plot boundary.

 Whilst on the topic of electricity, the annual property tax (ENFIA) used to included in the electricity bill but now it is a separate bill that your account will pass along to you.
 The tax amount varies with the location and size of the home but is generally very close to 3 Euro per square meter of the home.